mitre/caldera/README.md

 ```

 Then start the server, passing in a reference to an environment configuration file.
 Config files live inside
 the conf/ directory.
-The default configuration is local.yml (or just "local" from the command line)
+The default configuration is local.yml (or just "local" from the command line).
 ```
 python server.py -E local
 ```